Prophets (Person of Interest): Present day

 After shooting a scam artist who tried to commit suicide by cop, Reese (Jim Caviezel) is forced by Internal Affairs to attend therapy with Dr. Iris Campbell (Wrenn Schmidt).

 Finch assigns Shaw (Sarah Shahi) to investigate their new number, Simon Lee (Jason Ritter), political pollster and member of New York Governor James Murray's reelection campaign.
-Simon is confident in Murray's victory, predicting a 52-48 lead.
+Simon is confident in Murray's victory, predicting a 52–48 lead.
 However, the results turn out to be inversed and Michelle Perez is elected Governor.
 This causes Murray's campaign manager to punch Simon and Finch sees that anyone of their campaign team could attack Simon.
 While his campaign team and Murray himself accept their loss, Simon is convinced that the elections were rigged.
 Meanwhile, Reese starts his therapy sessions with Dr. Campbell.
 His attempts to build trust and fake interest are soon discovered by Campbell, who asks for more cooperation on his behalf.

 Shaw follows Simon to the New York State Board of Elections where she is joined by Root (Amy Acker), who is there due to the Machine.
-An employee who was fired shows up with a gun, intent to kill the Election Commissioner but Shaw stops him by shooting him at the knees.
-However, this gives Root a realization: Samaritan itself rigged the elections by erasing data and intends to kill Simon to tie loose ends.
+An employee who was fired shows up with a gun, intent to kill the Election Commissioner but Shaw stops him by shooting him in the knees.
+However, this gives Root a realization: Samaritan itself rigged the elections by erasing data and intends to kill Simon to tie up loose ends.
 Finch concludes that Samaritan intends to use newly elected Michelle Perez for its purposes and asks for Root's help in convincing Perez to resign.
 They find vital information that she worked as an escort 20 years ago and attempt to blackmail her to resign.
 At a conference, Finch, Root and Shaw spot Simon intending to confront Perez and notice an assassin, Martine Rousseau (Cara Buono) appearing to kill Simon.
-However, Perez faints and dies in the ceremony and team realizes the assassin wasn't for Simon but for her.
+However, Perez faints and dies at the ceremony and team realizes the assassin wasn't for Simon but for her.